pusher/docs/docs/channels/server_api/webhooks.md

 Webhooks allow your server to be notified about events occurring within Channels.

 You can activate webhooks in your [account dashboard](https://dashboard.pusher.com) on a per app basis.
 For general information on webhooks, see the [webhooks.org Wiki](https://webhooks.pbworks.com/w/page/13385124/FrontPage).

+Depending on your use case, there are scenarios where using [functions](/docs/channels/using_channels/functions/) instead of webhooks is a better option.

 ## Webhook format